robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 to say how many sines are summed together.
 So how we can extract those frequencies?
 In first step we need to collect proper amount of samples that we will use for later computations.
 This step is called **windowing**.
 You can also treat it as a animation frame because it will show frequencies of the signal in this exact moment.
 We cannot compute DFT on all samples from the buffer at once.
 We need to split it into pieces and transform one by one.
+Often adjacent windows overlaps to not lose any part of the signal.
 Ok, lets set our window size to 1024 and pick this amount of samples from the signal buffer.

 [![Windowed samples from buffer](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/04-windowed-samples-from-buffer.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/04-windowed-samples-from-buffer.png)